 Our approach to intellectual property protection is focused on not only obtaining intellectual property rights, such as patent, trademark and copyright registration, but also to provide our clients with the legal resources to enforce and exploit those rights throughout litigation.
-The Firm also focuses a large portion of its practice on intellectual property-related transactions.
+The Firm also focuses a large portion of its practice on intellectual property-related transactions involving clients in Alberta and Ontario.
 Intellectual property law includes the following major areas - Trademark Law, Copyright Law, Patent Law and the Law of Trade Secrets.

 A patent is an official document issued by the Canadian Government giving the owner the right to exclude others from making, using, offering to sell or selling his or her invention in Canada for the life of the patent.
 The life of a Canadian patent is typically twenty (20) years from the day that the application for the patent was filed.
 Canada grants this exclusionary property right to encourage the public to fully disclose technical advances and improvements so that, through this disclosure, further technical innovation can be undertaken.
 While developing new technological advances and obtaining Canadian patent rights can be costly, the expense is offset by the exclusionary rights granted by a patent that give the patent owner the opportunity to profit from the valuable and innovative work.